vishalvibes/vishalvibes.github.io/drafts/2023-10-15-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-# A Retrieval System Inspired by The Human Brain

 I was walking on the same street after an year, and it felt nostalgic.

 I've been lately working on a RAG application and hustling with retrieval techniques.